What is Sperm DNA fragmentation for infertility?

 The most common test the clinicians perform is the DFI test.
 The sperm chromatin structure assay (SCSA) is the most common clinical test used to determine a DFI score although other tests such as the Comet assay, Tunel assay and acridine orange test are also used sometimes.

-Why is DNA Fragmentation Important?
+Why is Sperm DNA Fragmentation treatment Important?

-This DNA test does not provide any information about the genetic makeup of the sperm, which is essential for normal embryo development.
+This sperm DNA test does not provide any information about the genetic makeup of the sperm, which is essential for normal embryo development.
 But the high percentage of DNA fragmentation in sperm cells leads to male infertility, which the usual semen analysis cannot predict.

 What is DNA Fragmentation Index?